Living a Balanced Life: How to Lower Inflammation Naturally with Diet and Lifestyle Changes

 Foods That Reduce Inflammation

 - Fruits and vegetables: Think vibrant colors!
-Berries, leafy greens, and cruciferous veggies like broccoli are loaded with antioxidants that fight oxidative stress.
+Berries, leafy greens, and cruciferous veggies like broccoli are loaded with antioxidants that help reduce oxidative stress.

 - Healthy fats: Olive oil, avocados, and nuts are packed with anti-inflammatory benefits thanks to their rich content of omega-3 fatty acids and anti-inflammatory properties.
 Keep in mind that healthy fats need to be consumed in moderation!